 In Gangtey we will stay in a local hotel.

 Today we will head out for a day hike in the beautiful Phobjikha Valley.
-We will first visit the information Centre which has lots of information on the valley famous for its migrating birds.
-From here we will walk through local villages and forests of blue pine trees covered with lichen ( know as old mans beard ) and follow the nature trail to Kingathan Village.
-Here we will visit a temple built by the Queen Mother before making our way back to the hotel.
+We will first visit the Black-necked Crane Information Centre which has lots of information on both the environment of the the Phobjika Valley and the migrating birds the valley is famous for.
+From here we will walk through local villages and forests of blue pine trees covered with lichen ( know as old mans beard ) up to the Gangtey Gompa, beore following the Nature Trail walk back to our hotel.

-This morning we will take a trek up to the hill-top village of Rinchengang and learn about its interesting history.
-After this we will continue our drive to Paro, where we will have an included visit to the impressive Paro Dzong, one of the finest examples of Bhutanese architecture.
+Today we will drive to Paro, where, on arrival, we will have an included visit to the impressive Paro Dzong, one of the finest examples of Bhutanese architecture.

 In Paro we will stay in a local hotel.